kyma-project/community/concepts/eventing-code-guidelines.md

 <details>
   <summary>Don't</summary>

 The following example shows two nearly identical tests.
-The only difference is that `TestSendCloudEventWithReconnect` additionally `closes` the `connection` before sending the event in contrast to `TestSendCloudEvent`.
+The only difference is that `TestSendCloudEventWithReconnect` additionally `closes` the `connection` before sending the event, in contrast to `TestSendCloudEvent`.
 The test `TestSendCloudEventWithReconnect` has another problem which prevents us from rewriting both tests as a table test.
 It does send an event twice.
 Once with an open connection, second with a closed connection.
 The `main concern` of the test is to ensure that the `connection` gets `re-established` then it is in closed state.
-It is however enough to close the connection before sending the first event.
-There is no need for sending the event twice.
-Reducing the test to the `bare minimum`, allows us to easily rewrite it as a table-driven test.
+However, it is enough to close the connection before sending the first event.
+There is no need to send the event twice.
+Reducing the test to the `bare minimum` allows us to rewrite it as a table-driven test.

 ```go
 // source: https://github.com/kyma-project/kyma/blob/d6662ab956c18cfc9b3e0c7deebd26da3a56ae77/components/event-publisher-proxy/pkg/sender/nats_test.go#L58